Kurausukun/emerald_mod/README.md

 * Not directly related to the Nuzlocke, but the RNG is now properly seeded from the RTC, so you won't get RNG clones anymore.

 ## Building
 Building is identical to building regular pokeemerald.
-If you are not familiar with the build process, look at the [pret repository] (https://GitHub.com/pret/pokeemerald).
+If you are not familiar with the build process, look at the [pret repository](https://github.com/pret/pokeemerald).